Ever wondered what a one-shot

 * Complete Story: It features a full plot with a clear resolution.
 There is no cliffhanger expecting a next chapter.

-* Concise Page Count: Most one-shots fall within the 15 to 60-page range, making them a perfect fit for manga magazines.
+* Concise Page Count: Most one-shots fall within the 15 to 60-page range, making them a perfect fit for

 * Standalone Narrative: The story does not depend on any prior or future installments to be understood and enjoyed.

-What Is the Dual Purpose of a One-Shot Manga?
+What Is the Dual Purpose of a One-Shot Manga ?

 For the Creator: A Creative Showcase